-- 13.2 Report results in micrograms per liter without correction for recovery data.
-When duplicate and spiked samples are analyzed, report all data obtained with the sample results. - 13.3 For samples processed as part of a set where the laboratory spiked sample recovery falls outside of the control limits in Section 8.3, data for cyanazine must be labeled as suspect.
+- 13.2 If the sample was treated to hydrolyze benomyl, report the results as benomyl (measured as carbendazim).
+If the hydrolysis step was omitted, report results as carbendazim.
+Report results in micrograms per liter without correction for recovery data.
+When duplicate and spiked samples are analyzed, report all data obtained with the sample results. - 13.3 For samples processed as part of a set where the laboratory spiked sample recovery falls outside of the control limits in Section 8.3, data for the affected parameters must be labeled as suspect.